-Hirsch, Papadimitriou and Vavasis [6] proved worst-case lower bounds for finding 141 Brouwer fixed points for algorithms using only function evaluation.
-They showed 142 a lower bound that is exponential in the dimension, disproving the conjecture that 143 Scarf's algorithm is polynomial.
-In our language, they proved that if the path 144 in $G_d(n)$ is monotone from the bottom-left corner (with other vertices isolated), 145 then we need at least n-2 questions (Lemma 6 in [6]).
-Furthermore, they have 146 implicitly proved a lower bound of $\Omega(n^{d-2})$ for the general problem (Theorem 5) 147 in [6]).
-Our paper is an improvement of their result, although we do not use the 148 continuous setting but rather focus only on the discretization of the problem.
-149
+Motivation.
+Hirsch, Papadimitriou and Vavasis [6] have proved worst-case lower bounds for finding Brouwer fixed points for algorithms using only function evaluation.
+They showed a lower bound that is exponential in the dimension, disproving the conjecture that Scarf's algorithm is polynomial.
+In our language, they have (implicitly) proved that $h(G_d(n)) = \Omega(n^{d-2}/d^2)$ [6, Lemma 16].
+Our Theorem 1.5 is an improvement of their result, although we do not use the continuous setting but rather focus only on the discretization of the problem.

-Later, Papadimitriou [10] considered similar complexity search problems in 150 great detail and defined corresponding complexity classes PPA, PPAD, etc. In 151 his model, an exponential-size graph is given by a succinct representation, i.e., by 152 the description of a Turing-machine T. The vertices of the graph correspond to 153 binary sequences of length n and if we input such a sequence to T, it outputs all 154 the neighbors of the corresponding vertex in polynomial time (thus the degrees are 155 bounded by a polynomial).
-Therefore in his model instead of considering query-156 cost, one can work with the classical running time of the algorithm that gets T as 157 input.
+Later, Papadimitriou [10] considered similar complexity search problems in great detail and defined corresponding complexity classes PPA, PPAD, etc. In his model, an exponential-size graph is given by a succinct representation, i.e., by the description of a Turing-machine T. The vertices of the graph correspond to binary sequences of length n and if we input such a sequence to T, it outputs all the neighbors of the corresponding vertex in polynomial time (thus the degrees are bounded by a polynomial).
+Therefore, in his model, instead of considering query cost, one can work with the classical running time of the algorithm that gets T as input.
 If the algorithm uses T as a black box, we get back the query-cost model.
-158

-Papadimitriou considered the special problem when the maximum degree of the graph is 2, i.e., it consists of vertex disjoint paths and cycles and we are also given, as part of the input, a degree-one vertex, s.
-In this case, our goal is to output another degree one vertex.
-This search problem is denoted by LEAF and is complete for the complexity class PPA (defined this way).
+Papadimitriou considered the problem when the maximum degree of the graph is 2, i.e., it consists of vertex disjoint paths and cycles and we are also given, as part of the input, a degree-one vertex, s, and our goal is to output another degree-one vertex.
+This search problem is denoted by LEAF, and the complexity class PPA is defined such that LEAF is complete for PPA.
+(PPA stands for "Polynomial Parity Argument".)

-Another introduced variant is when the underlying graph is directed (T outputs both the in- and out-neighbors of its input in this case) and the in- and out-degree of every vertex is at most one and we are given a starting vertex s with in-degree zero and out-degree one.
-Here our goal can be either to output an in-degree one, out-degree zero vertex (called LEAFDS problem) or an in-degree plus outdegree equals one vertex (called LEAFD problem).
-These problems are complete, respectively, for the complexity classes PPADS and PPAD (defined this way).
-It is easy to see that PPAD is contained in both PPA and PPADS, while an oracle separation is known for the two latter classes [1].
+Papadimitriou introduced another variant, where the underlying graph is directed (T outputs both the in- and out-neighbors of its input in this case), the inand out-degree of every vertex is at most one, and we are given a starting vertex s with in-degree zero and out-degree one.
+Therefore, the resulting digraph is the vertex-disjoint union of a directed path starting at s and possibly some other directed paths and cycles, exactly like in the problem that we study.
+Here our goal can be either to output an in-degree one, out-degree zero vertex (called LEAFDS problem) or an in-degree plus out-degree equals one vertex (called LEAFD problem), which means the end of a path, just like in the problem we study.
+Thus, the query-cost of LEAFD is exactly $h(K{2^n})$.